-In this way, Drive integrates with all your files - documents, spreadsheets or presentations - so your team can create, share and collaborate effectively in real time, without the need to migrate from current tools.
-In the case of Google Drive File Stream there is no longer any need to download the files to your computer in order to work with them.
-In other words, if a user wants to work with Google Docs or Sheets, for example, they will not have to download the file to the computer, edit it and then upload it back to the cloud since File Stream it can be opened in the cloud and edited directly there.
+So Drive integrates with all your files—documents, spreadsheets, or presentations—so your team can create, share, and collaborate efficiently in real time—no need to migrate from current tools.
+In the case of Google Drive File Stream there is no longer any need to download the files to the computer in order to work with them.
+In other words, if a user wants to work with Google Docs or Sheets, for example, they will not have to download the file to the computer, edit it and then upload it back to the cloud, since with File Stream it can be opened in the cloud and edited directly there.

 What are the benefits of switching from Google Drive to Google File Stream?

 File Stream it is one of the best options for those companies that work with desktop applications and heavy files.
-In uCloudStore, Google Premier Partner, we recommend companies that have the services of Google Workspace that value the option of using File Stream, Google Drive for computers.
+In uCloudStore, Google Premier Partner, we recommend companies that have the services of Google Workspace who value the option of using File Stream, Google Drive for computers.
 It is an excellent option if:

 - Your company is dedicated to marketing, design or architecture, so you use many desktop applications, such as Adobe Photoshop or any of the Adobe Creative Cloud suite, with very heavy documents and that they cannot be open or edit from Drive.

 - you are using computers Mac or Windows (not Chromebook), so uploading files to Drive is often manual.
-In this way, you can make your backup and synchronization of files from computers automatically.
+In this way, you can make your backup and synchronization of the files of the computers automatically.

 - An important part of your work is carried out outside of Google Workspace apps.

 - your team uses different devices during your normal activity (Mac and/or Windows), so you can't always access the files on your desktop.
 In this case File Stream is very useful, as your File Stream desktop folder will have access to all your devices.